-Project XL Site-specific Rulemaking for Buncombe County Landfill, Alexander, Buncombe County, North Carolina
+Project XL Site-Specific Rulemaking for Buncombe County Landfill, Alexander, Buncombe County, North Carolina

-AGENCY: Environmental Protection
+AGENCY: Environmental Protection Agency (EPA).
+ACTION: Proposed rule.

-Agency (EPA).
-ACTION: Final rule.
+SUMMARY: The Environmental Protection Agency (EPA) is today proposing a sitespecific rule to implement a project under the Project XL program, an EPA initiative to allow regulated entities to achieve better environmental results at decreased costs.
+Project XL ("eXcellence and Leadership'') was announced on March 16, 1995 as a central part of the National Performance Review and EPA's efforts to reinvent environmental protection.
+Today's proposal would provide regulatory flexibility under the Resource Conservation and Recovery Act (RCRA), as amended, for the Buncombe County Solid Waste Management Facility, Alexander, Buncombe County, North Carolina ("Buncombe County").

-SUMMARY: EPA is promulgating today a site-specific rule proposed on April 16, 2001, to implement a project under the Project XL program.
-The rule provides site-specific regulatory flexibility under the Resource Conservation and Recovery Act (RCRA), for the Buncombe County Solid Waste Management Facility, Alexander, Buncombe County, North Carolina ("Buncombe County").
-The terms of the XL project are defined in a Final Project Agreement (FPA) signed by Buncombe County, the State of North Carolina, and EPA on September 18, 2000.
-Today's rule is applicable only to the Buncombe County Solid Waste Management Facility, to facilitate implementation of the XL project to use certain bioreactor techniques at its municipal solid waste landfill (MSWLF), specifically, the recirculation of landfill leachate, with the possible addition of water, to accelerate the biodegradation of landfill waste, to decrease the time it takes for the waste to reach stabilization in the landfill, and to promote recovery of landfill gas.
-The principal objective of this XL Project is to demonstrate that leachate can safely be recirculated over a liner that differs from the liner prescribed in EPA MSWLF regulations.
+Buncombe County, the State of North Carolina, and EPA signed a Final Project Agreement (FPA) for a project under EPA's Project XL to use certain bioreactor techniques at its municipal solid waste landfill (MSWLF), specifically, the recirculation of landfill leachate, with the possible addition of water, to accelerate the biodegradation of landfill waste, to decrease the time it takes for the waste to reach stabilization in the landfill, and to promote recovery of landfill gas.
+The principal objective of this XL project is to demonstrate that leachate can safely be recirculated over a liner that differs from the liner prescribed in EPA MSWLF regulations.
+To implement this project, Buncombe County will need relief from certain regulatory requirements in EPA regulations which set forth the design and operating criteria for MSWLFs.

 Under existing regulations, leachate recirculation in Cells 1 and 2 is authorized because those cells were constructed using the prescribed composite liner.
-Today's rule will allow leachate recirculation over an alternative liner for Buncombe County landfill Cells 3 through 10.
-It is conditioned on Buncombe County's implementation of the design in today's rule.
-The landfill liner design for Buncombe County will be enforceable in the same way that current RCRA standards for a landfill are enforceable to ensure that management of nonhazardous solid waste is performed in a manner protective of human health and the environment.
-Today's rule will not in any way affect the provisions or applicability of any existing or future regulations.
+The proposed rule to allow leachate recirculation over an alternative liner would apply to Buncombe County landfill Cells 3 through 10.
+In all, Buncombe County is seeking to recirculate the leachate in Cells 1-10.
+The proposed rule would be conditional and depends on implementation of the design proposed in the rulemaking.
+Upon completion of this rulemaking, the landfill liner design would be enforceable in the same way that current RCRA standards for a landfill are enforceable to ensure that management of nonhazardous solid waste is performed in a manner protective of human health and the environment.
+Today's rulemaking would not in any way affect the provisions or applicability of any existing or future regulations.
 EPA retains its full range of enforcement options under this rule.